03/19/18 - Missouri Mondays - Get Ready to Spring Into Action After Missouri Legislature Break!

 Thank you for all you do and look for another Missouri Mondays next week!

-We also want to remind you of our upcoming Lobby Your Legislator Day March 28 in Jefferson City from 10 AM - 3 PM!
+We also want to remind you of our upcoming Lobby Your Legislator Day M in Jefferson City from 10 AM - 3 PM!
 Make sure you RSVP so we can create a personalized packet for you with information on your legislators. ***Note*** Topics for our Lobby Your Legislator Day will be decided just a few days prior to our visit, since things in Jefferson City change so quickly we want to discuss bills that our elected officials will be voting on the week of our visit.
 The day before our visit we will email information to those who RSVP.
 This information will include what bills we will be talking to our elected officials about as well as talking points.
 We also encourage you to bring topics that are most important to you to discuss!
-To learn more or to RSVP please click HERE or on the image below.
+To learn more or to RSVP please click HERE.